List of doughnut shops

 Doughnut shops (also spelled donut shops) specialize in the preparation and retail sales of doughnuts.
-A doughnut is a type of fried dough pastry.
-The doughnut is popular in many countries and prepared in various forms as a sweet snack that can be homemade or purchased in bakeries, supermarkets, food stalls, and franchised specialty outlets.
-They are usually deep-fried from a flour dough, and typically either ring-shaped or without a hole and often filled.
+A doughnut is a type of fried dough pastry, deep-fried from a flour dough, and typically either ring-shaped or without a hole and often filled.

+Many doughnut shops, such as U.S. and Canadian national chains, serve coffee as an accompaniment to doughnuts, thus they can also be classified as coffee shops.
+However, a doughnut shop tends to be more casual and serve lower-end fare which also facilitates take-out and drive-through which is popular in those countries, compared to a coffee shop or cafe which provides more gourmet pastries and beverages such as espresso, latte, americano and cappuccino.

 Overview

 Canada

 Doughnut shops have been described as common in Canada and as a "national institution", and doughnuts have been described as an "unofficial national food."
 Per capita, the largest concentration of doughnut shops in the world exist in Canada, and Japan has the second-highest concentration per capita.
 Per capita, Canadians eat the most doughnuts compared to all world countries.
 The large number of Tim Hortons restaurants in Canada (over 4,600) significantly contributes to this consumption rate.